Maureen Dowd: Gone with the Windsors

 The Irish started out sceptical, but by the end of her visit, many were calling her “Betty” on Twitter.
 The queen of England holds out the idea that she and her family should have some sort of vestigial moral authority.
 But with the Prince Andrew imbroglio in the seraglio of Jeffrey Epstein, and with Harry’s run for the Hollywood Hills, it is clear that many in her family are not interested in moral authority.

 What’s the rush to give up real influence to be an Instagram influencer?
-Besides, who unfollows their own grandmother? – The New York Times Service
+Besides, who unfollows their own grandmother? – New York Times